Steel Venom (Valleyfair)

 Steel Venom is an inverted launched roller coaster located at Valleyfair amusement park in Shakopee, Minnesota, United States.
 The Impulse Coaster model from Intamin, which opened in 2003, reaches a height of 185 ft and a maximum speed of 68 mph.

 History

 Valleyfair unveiled Steel Venom in September 2002, a new roller coaster for the 2003 season manufactured by Intamin.
-It is an Impulse Coaster model, compact by design, and Valleyfair's first inverted launch coaster.
+It is an Impulse Coaster model, compact by design, and is also both Valleyfair’s and Minnesota’s first and only launch coaster.
 Steel Venom opened to the public on May 17, 2003.